Paul-Browne/carl.js/README.md

 </body>
 ```

 and your good to go.
-Start adding your dependencies to selectors in the resources.json
+Start adding your dependencies to selectors or window objects in the resources.json